scao53/scao53.github.io/_pages/research.md

 **Cao, S.** (2020).
 How and why various levels of access to information systems impact the outcomes of an organizational social process. *The 20th Boston Field Research Conference at the Boston University-Questrom School Business*, Virtual.

 **Cao, S.**, & Loiacono, E. (2020).
-A theoretical framework for information systems in the workplace accommodation process from a social model perspective. *Academy of Management (AOM) OCIS Paper Development Workshop*, Virtual.
+A theoretical framework for information systems in the workplace accommodation process from a social model perspective. *Academy of Management OCIS Paper Development Workshop*, Virtual.

 **Cao, S.** (2020).
-Exploring information systems for the workplace accommodation process from a social model perspective. *Academy of Management (AOM) OCIS Doctoral Consortium*, Virtual.
+Exploring information systems for the workplace accommodation process from a social model perspective. *Academy of Management OCIS Doctoral Consortium*, Virtual.